 The aim of the Consortium is to provide researchers with access to powerful computing equipment (clusters).
-Clusters are installed and managed locally at the different sites of the universities taking part in the Consortium, but they are accessible by all researchers from the member universities.
+Clusters are installed and managed locally at the different universities taking part in the Consortium, but they are accessible by all researchers from the member universities.
 A single account is used to access all clusters through SSH.
 For information on how to request an account see the getting started page.

 All of them run Linux, and use Slurm as the job manager.
 Basic parallel computing libraries (OpenMP, MPI, etc) are installed, as well as the optimized computing subroutines (e.g. BLAS, LAPACK, etc.).
 Common interpreters such as R, Octave, Python, etc. are also installed.
 See below each cluster page for more details.